nbessi/odoo_new_api_guideline/source/decorator.rst

 @api.multi
 ----------

-Self wil lbe the record set without iteration- it is the default behavior: ::
+Self will be the record set without iteration. it is the default behavior: ::

    @api.multi()